Animal field guide

 - The most useful lesson comes from repeated behavior under pressure.

 To find Manx Shearwater in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside open oceans, island colonies, cliffs, burrows, and wind-rich sea lanes fit Shearwater because the environment rewards the exact survival pattern behind Windread. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: north_atlantic. open oceans, island colonies, cliffs, burrows, and wind-rich sea lanes fit Shearwater because the environment rewards the exact survival pattern behind Windread. than by covering too much ground.

 - Rocky slopes, ridge lines, cliff ledges, or open mountain meadows with a wide view